Make Yourself a Workout Shirt

 This is sorta like asking which kid I like best.
 LOL.
 When using HTV vinyl, these are my 2 favorites.

-These are 3 ways I store my HTV (Heat Press Vinyl…
+These are three ways I store my HTV (Heat Press Vinyl)

 A quick tip about storing vinyl

 Normally I store it in the original packaging if I can.
 The Firefly vinyl stores well in the boxes.
-The plastic envelopes are great for keeping the IMPRESSed Vinyl.
-The teal envelope is a multi-colored pack.
-Then what is a girl to do with those scraps?
 I use 13×13-inch Ziplock-type pages and arrange them by color.
+This makes using my so much more efficient and it’s an easy system to keep up with the organization to keep it tidy.

 What Cricut is Best To Make Yourself a Workout Shirt?